 The septic tank

-The tank is usually made of concrete, fibreglass, or plastic, and its job is to separate solids from liquids.
+Concrete, fibreglass, or plastic usually form the tank, which separates solids from liquids.
 Wastewater flows in from the house through the inlet pipe.
 Heavy solids settle to the bottom as sludge.
 Grease and soap scum float to the top as a scum layer.

 Concrete tanks are standard in older systems and can last forty years or more when maintained.
 Fibreglass and plastic tanks are standard in newer installs and perform well when properly supported and backfilled.